ebensing/gh-benchmarks/README.md

 7. Then, the system generates the charts specified in the config file.
 8. Finally, these charts are then committed and pushed to Github (by default, in the gh-pages branch)

+**Note**: For pull requests, the workflow is roughly the same except the benchmark results will not be compiled into a graph and uploaded, but instead they will be posted as a comment on the pull request.
+This is why it is recommended that you have your benchmarks output human-readable text when the `PULL_REQUEST` environment variable is set.

 Installation
 ====================